gelbphoenix/libre-workspace-addon-template/README.md

 After downloading, cloning or forking this repository you should change `[NAME]` to the name of your addon in lowercase.

+Replace `YYYY-MM-DD` of an patch file with the date of the day from witch the patch should be implemented.

 It should look like this:

 ```
 testaddon/
+  - patches/
+    - YYYY-MM-DD_first_patch.sh (optional)
   - testaddon.conf
   - setup_testaddon.sh
   - update_testaddon.sh